-Disruptive Behaviour Disorder is an expression used to describe a set of externalising negative behaviours that co-occur during childhood.
-There are three subgroups of externalising behaviours; Oppositional Defiant and Conduct Disorder and Attention Deficit/Hyperactivity Disorder.
-Treatment at the clinic is based on the premise that these behaviours are the result of a combination of a metabolic dysfunction and environmental factors.
-We approach treatment in a similar way to our treatment of children and adolescents with ADHD.
-There is however an added emphasis on Counselling and Behaviour Modification techniques.
+Disruptive Behaviour Disorder is a term used to describe a set of externalising negative behaviours that co-occur during childhood.
+There are three subgroups of externalising behaviours: Oppositional Defiant, Conduct Disorder, and ADHD.
+Therapy for these disorders at BNC is based on the premise that these behaviours are the result of both metabolic dysfunction and environmental factors.
+Our therapy for disruptive behaviour disorders is like therapy for ADHD, with an added emphasis on Counselling and Behaviour Modification.

 Oppositional Defiant Disorder (ODD)

-Oppositional Defiant Disorder (ODD) consists of a pattern of negativistic, hostile, and defiant behaviour lasting at least 6 months, during which four (or more) of the following behaviours are present:
+Oppositional Defiant Disorder (ODD) consists of a pattern of negative, hostile, and defiant behaviours that last at least 6 months, during which four (or more) of the following are present:

-- often actively defies or refuses to comply with adults' requests or rules
+- Often actively defies or refuses to comply with adult requests or rules

-- is often touchy or easily annoyed by others
+- Often touchy or easily annoyed by others

-Each of the above is only considered diagnostic if the behaviour occurs more frequently than is typically observed in children of comparable age and developmental level and if the behaviour causes clinically significant impairment in social, academic, or occupational functioning.
+The above are only considered diagnostic if the behaviour occurs more frequently than is typically observed in children matched in age and developmental level.
+To meet diagnostic criteria the behaviour must cause clinically significant impairment in social, academic, and/or occupational functioning.

-Oppositional Defiant disorder is not diagnosed if the behaviours occur exclusively during the course of a Psychotic or Mood Disorder or if Conduct Disorder is diagnosed.
+ODD is not diagnosed if the behaviours occur exclusively due to Psychotic or Mood Disorders.

-The DSM categorises conduct disorder behaviours into four main groupings:
+The DSM categorises Conduct Disorder symptoms into four main groups:

-Conduct Disorder consists of a repetitive and persistent pattern of behaviours in which the basic rights of others or major age-appropriate norms or rules of society are violated.
-Typically there would have been three or more of the following behaviours in the past 12 months, with at least one in the past 6 months:
+Conduct Disorder consists of repetitive and persistent patterns of behaviour in which the basic rights of others, or age-appropriate societal norms and/or rules, are violated.
+Typically, 3 or more of the following have occurred in the past 12 months, with at least 1 in the past 6 months:

 Aggression to people and animals